Mobile Menu

 How To Store The Butterball Cookies

-The thing that my family loves about this butterball cookie recipe is that they seem to keep forever!!
+The thing that my family loves about this butterball cookie recipe is that they seem to keep forever!

 You can store them on the counter for 1-2 days and then in the fridge for up to 7 days.

-When you defrost and prepare for serving, finish the recipe by shaking with powdered sugar.
+When you defrost and prepare for serving, finish the recipe by shaking them with powdered sugar.
 Do not store with powdered sugar or else the sugar will “melt” into the cookies and will disappear visually.

 If you have leftover butterball cookies, it is okay to store them with the powdered sugar on, of course, as it is the only way, but you will need to “refresh” them with more sugar once you pull them out to serve!